 2. Click on “Traffic reports” at the bottom left side of your screen

 3. Here you’ll see what eBay keywords customers are using to reach your listings.

 How can you use this data –

-In this sample we can see that the most sought after product from this seller is a “ps vita memory card”, this is the wording that you should use for this products title in order to align it with the customers queries.
+In this sample we can see that the most sought after product from this seller is a “ps vita memory card”, this are the eBay keywords you should use for this product’s title in order to align it with the customers queries.